 Garuda Das edited and completed Tamal Krishna Goswami’s doctoral dissertation posthumously, by contributing the introductory and final chapters of the book.
 He got the work published by Oxford University Press, entitled, A Living Theology of Krishna Bhakti: Essential Teachings of A.C.
 Bhaktivedanta Swami Prabhupāda (2012).
 Additionally, Jayādvaita Swami approached Garuda Das for guidance in writing his book, Vanity Karma (Bhaktivedanta Book Trust, 2015), in which he acknowledges Garuda Das, saying: “My thanks go first to Graham Schweig, professor, author, and lifelong friend. . . . he served as my advisor throughout.”
 Garuda Das also wrote the Foreword for the Swami’s book.
 Further, Bhakti Caru Swami not only consulted with Garuda Das for the writing of his memoirs, but he also asked Garuda Das to write the Preface for his book, entitled, Ocean of Mercy: A Search Fulfilled (Bhaktivedanta Book Trust in 2016).

-Garuda Das lives in Southern Virginia on the banks of a peaceful pond with his life partner and wife, Krishna Kanta Dasi.
-Together, they offer personal spiritual support and guidance to Garuda Das’ students and initiated or aspiring disciples.
+Garuda Das lives in Southern Virginia on the wooded banks of a peaceful pond near the Atlantic Ocean with his life partner and beloved wife, Krishna Kanta Dasi.
+Together, they offer personal spiritual support and guidance to Garuda Das’ students, initiated or aspiring disciples, and inquiring friends.
 Krishna Kanta Dasi helps create and design Bhakti oriented teaching materials that Garuda Das engages in Yoga teacher training programs, via The Secret Yoga Institute, which they founded in 2006.
 Krishna Kanta Dasi also assists her husband in the production of his books in various ways.
 She and Garuda Das also participate together in the annual Vaishnava-Christian and Vaishnava-Muslim interfaith dialogue meetings hosted by Anuttama Das in the Washington, DC area.
 In 2017 Krishna Kanta Dasi compiled and edited the book, Bhakti Blossoms, for which Garuda Das wrote the foreword.
 It is the first collection of contemporary poetry by women in the Bhakti tradition, featuring the voices of 108 participants from diverse sangas around the world.

 Who is a Kavirāja?